 The VicTsing's comfort of use is good.
 It feels a little cheap, but has a decent curve to it that's comfortable to use.
 It has an ambidextrous design, but the extra buttons are on the left side, making it more designed for right-handed use.

 Only those with medium or large hands will be able to get a proper palm grip with this mouse.
 Small hands will have a hard time reaching the front side button, while very large hands will find the mouse too wide in the front for a comfortable grip.
+If you don't mind a wired mouse, the Logitech G300s is a good option for those with a small hand and a palm grip.

 Only medium hands will get a comfortable claw grip with this mouse.
 The front is too wide for larger hands to grip comfortably, and small hands will have a hard time reaching the front side button.